Yang06092/MSSFDTI/README.md

 This will start the training process for the DTI prediction model.

 ## **Contacts**
 If you have any questions about the code or the algorithm, please feel free to reach out to:
-**Email:** wym0152@163.com
+**Email**: wym0152@163.com

 ### **Note:**
-Ensure you have the required dependencies installed in your environment as listed in the original instructions.
-You can install the required packages using `pip` or `conda`.
+- Ensure you have the required dependencies installed in your environment as listed in the `requirements.txt` file.
+- You can install the required packages using `pip install -r requirements.txt`.
+- You may need to install additional system-level dependencies depending on your environment (e.g., for GPU support or specific libraries).